mattermost/mattermost-load-test-ng/docs/config/deployer.md

 *[]string*

-The list of IDs of the subnets associated too the job server.
+The list of IDs of the subnets associated to the job server.

 ### Proxy